nh-server/switch-guide/docs/user_guide/all/launching_cfw.md

 If you wish to install more homebrew apps, place them (`.nro` files) in the `switch` folder on your microSD card.

+### Donations

+If you appreciate our guides or the Nintendo Homebrew Discord server and would like to show your support, we accept [Donations](contribute#donations).

 ## Installing Android/Linux

 If you've partitioned your microSD card for preparation of Android/Linux earlier, you can continue with installing either operating system with the guides below: